weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### 3. Load your data

 Load your data.
 You do not have to load an initial set of training data.
 AutoPQ creates the PQ codebook when the object counts reach the training limit.
-By default, training limit is 100,000 objects per shard.
+By default, the training limit is 100,000 objects per shard.

 ## Manually configure PQ